jasonstolaruk/CurryMUD/README.md

 0. Execute the `curry` binary.
 0. Telnet to `localhost` port 9696 to play.

-CurryMUD presently cannot be loaded into GHCi due to [a GHC bug](https://ghc.haskell.org/trac/ghc/ticket/12007).

 ## How to contact me

 Feel free to email me at the address associated with [my GitHub account](https://github.com/jasonstolaruk) if you have any questions.